 Be informed.
 A good guidebook and map are your keys to travel freedom.
 Get maps and tourist information from your hotel or a tourist information office.
-If your accommodations are located outside the city center, ask your hotelier how to catch public transportation downtown.
-Taxis can be affordable if you split the cost with other travelers.
+If your accommodations are located outside the city center, ask your hotelier how to take public transportation downtown.
+Taxis and Uber can be affordable if you split the cost with other travelers.

 Remember that it's your trip.
 Don't let bus tour priorities keep you from what you've traveled all the way to Europe to see.
 If your Amsterdam guide schedules a trip to the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh), feel free to skip out and sightsee on your own.
 Your guide may warn you that you'll get lost and the bus won't wait.
-Keep your independence — and your hotel address in your moneybelt.
+Keep your independence — and remember the name of your hotel.

 If you shop…shop around.
 Many people make their European holiday one long shopping spree.
 This suits your guide and the local tourist industry just fine.
 Guides are quick to say, "If you haven't bought a Rolex, you haven't really been to Switzerland," or, "You can't say you've experienced Florence if you haven't bargained for and bought a leather coat."